 Bacon Blue Cheese Bread, of course.

 I am such a sucker for the bacon and blue cheese flavor combination.
 And it goes so well with so many things: blue cheese stuffed pork loin wrapped in bacon, a wedge salad, or blue cheese burger totchos.

 It just so happens to make a fantastic bacon blue cheese bread, too.

 Normally when I make a pull-apart bread I’ll use a round loaf, if only because it’s easier for me to find a loaf of bread with a good, hard crust in that shape.
 But when I find one that’s oblong with a harder crust, I’ll take it.
 I find that it’s easier to slice and stuff.

 I also love to do this with individual hard rolls.
-Makes it much easier to serve to guests so you don’t have everyone eating from the same big loaf.
-Of course, you can always just slice it into pieces if your family is a little more refined than mine :)
+It makes it much easier to serve to guests so you don’t have everyone eating from the same big loaf.
+Of course, you can always just slice it into individual pieces.

-I made my bacon blue cheese bread to go with a rustic potato soup and oh, my-lanta, was it fantastic!!
-It would go perfectly with a tomato soup, too.
-(Or all by itself, you little piglet ;) In any case, it made me *almost* cured.
-Either that or all that extra rest I forced myself into (but I’m pretty sure it was the bread :)
+I made my bacon blue cheese bread to go with rustic potato soup and oh, my, was it fantastic!!
+It would go perfectly with tomato soup, too.
+In any case, it made me *almost* cured.
+Either that or all that extra rest I forced myself into (but I’m pretty sure it was the bread!

 - 1 large round or oval-shaped loaf of French bread (or Italian, Sourdough, etc., just make sure it’s got a hard-ish crust)